jtdaugherty/brick/docs/index.rst

 - The application's attribute map (``appAttrMap``): drawing functions requesting the use of attributes cause the attribute map to be consulted.
 See `How Attributes Work`_.
+- The state of scrollable viewports: the state of any scrollable viewports on the *previous* drawing will be considered.
+For more details, see `Viewports`_.

 The ``appDraw`` function is called when the event loop begins to draw the application as it initially appears.
 It is also called right after